renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 At Renuo we **always** use a CI (Continuous Integration) system to test our applications.
 It's essential to guarantee that all the tests pass before building and releasing a new version through our CD system.
 Our projects use [SemaphoreCI 2.0](<https://semaphoreci.com/>).
+We have also a small section about [Github Actions](./github_actions.md) if you have particular needs not supported by SemaphoreCI.

 Before configuring the CI, you should already have a Git Repository with the code, a `bin/check` command to execute, and the main branches already pushed and ready to be tested.